 | Flexibility | Supports users with new routers or home networks | Temporary re-verification may still occur during travel |

-- Check region availability: Netflix catalog changes based on country or region due to licensing restrictions.
+- Check regional availability: The Netflix catalog may change between countries due to licensing restrictions.

 Pros & Cons of Watching Netflix on Mobile While Traveling